Book review – Murder on the Orient Express – Agatha Christie [pub. 1934]

 [Dont worry, I won’t be giving away the book’s ending in this review]

-This is a rambling review of the first and only Agatha Christie that I have read, Murder on the Orient Express (1934).
-And like a train this review may be inclined to twist and turn, be shunted into a siding or diverted to Crewe.
+This is a rambling review of the first and only Agatha Christie that I have read, Murder on the Orient Express (1934) [I later reviewed 4.50 from Paddington].
+Like a train this review may be inclined to twist and turn, be shunted into a siding or diverted to Crewe.
 Indeed, the fact that I’m writing about this book at all is a diversion.
-I needed a light break from my main read The Gulag Archipelago by Aleksandr Solzhenitsyn (review to follow).
+I needed a light break from my main read The Gulag Archipelago by Aleksandr Solzhenitsyn [Review].
 So I chose Christie’s fictional murder in the Yugoslavian snow as a relief from all too real murder in the Stalinist snow.

 I found a battered copy of Murder on the Orient Express on my mother’s book shelves and it reminded me of a family holiday that we had in Istanbul.
 Sadly my mum passed away in the summer and I was helping to clear out books from the house.
 She was a voracious reader.
 Apart from the public library (and later the Lewisham Library ‘home delivery service’), the books were often acquired from Kirkdale bookshop in Sydenham via the bargain tables outside.
 The bookshop had a helpful “buy back” policy, which made the bargains even cheaper.
 Buy, read and return.
 Via this highly economical method she was able to access prodigious quantities of paperbacks over many years, often returning them for a few pennies that could be put towards the next stack of titles.
 Agatha Christie’s green cover Penguins were a typical read.